 Patricia Clarke is a professional social worker with 15 years of experience in the social service field.
 She began her journey in the field by providing volunteer services with homeless families at the Atlanta Day Shelter for Women and Children.
 She pursued her passion for social work and graduated with a Master of Social Work degree from Georgia State University in 2001.
 Her background includes therapeutic mental health counseling, biopsychosocial assessments, outreach, training, advocacy, life/health coach, and case management.
 She has worked in various settings in the areas of: child welfare; low income/homelessness adults; HIV/AIDS permanent supportive housing; community/home-based behavioral health; hospital-based adult mental health; residential substance abuse treatment; and residential group homes for children.
 She is passionate about helping individuals overcome any barriers, obstacles, or challenges to help them improve their quality of life.
 On her spare time, Patricia enjoys spending time with her family, providing volunteer services for homeless individuals/families, and creating handmade African arts and crafts.

 Larry Goodman is a licensed professional counselor, who has dedicated his career to providing services to adults with psychiatric and developmental disabilities in the Atlanta area.
 He served as PLAN of Georgia’s Executive Director before moving into a Care Manager role to focus on the delivery of direct services to PLAN’s clients , and now combines delivery of direct services with oversight of clinical and administrative operations. of the program.
 Prior to coming to PLAN, Larry served for over 25 years as the director of Northside Hospital’s program for adults with severe and persistent mental illnesses.
 A native of Chicago , he is a an avid sports fan and enjoys writing and cooking.
+He loves birds and has learned to love cats.

 Trina Sumlin is a financial manager with over 25 years of service.
 Trina began her career in the Public Housing Social Services Division where she was a Renting and Occupancy Specialist.
 However, with experience and determination, a blueprint was formed for additional goals and aspirations.
 In addition to her work with PLAN of Georgia, Trina is an entrepreneur in the mental health field, and the owner a company that provides representative payee services to adults with psychiatric disabilities.
 Among her strengths are organizational and interpersonal skills.
 During her spare time, Trina enjoys reading, spending time with family/friends, and watching movies.